AstralJay/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe Game Simulation against player or AI
+Tic Tac Toe Game Simulation against player or AI made with Python and Tkinter